 The reason is quite simple.
 There are no cardioid pattern lapel mics that are worth the money anyway.
 A lapel mic will always capture plenty of ambient noise.
 There’s also an upside, of course.
 Because it’s not placed directly in front of the speaker’s mouth, it’s unlikely to capture as many plosives too.

 But, regular condenser and dynamic microphones, the ones that sit on desks, stands or boom arms, have plenty of ways to protect against plosives, breathing, mechanical distortion, all the while also canceling out background noise.

 Start Your Podcast the Right Way, According to Your Budget

 As you can see, whether you have money or not, there are plenty of ways to get your hands on the most important piece of your studio equipment – the podcast microphone.
-If you want to find one of the best podcast microphones, keep an open mind, do a recap of the essential design features, and remember that every price range has a “best of” model.
+If you want to find one of the best mics for podcasting, keep an open mind, do a recap of the essential design features, and remember that every price range has a “best of” model.